-Many companies will include paid time off (PTO) for parental bonding time as part of an employee’s benefits package, separate from any federal or state mandates.
-Under California state law, employers with five employees or more must allow an employee leave for as long as the employee is disabled by pregnancy, up to four months of unpaid leave per pregnancy.
+Many companies will include paid time off (PTO) for parental bonding time as part of an employee’s benefits package, separate from federal or state mandates.
+Under California state law, employers with five employees or more must allow an employee leave for as long as they are disabled by pregnancy, up to four months of unpaid leave per pregnancy.
 Furthermore, employers with at least 50 employees or more must provide an additional twelve weeks of parental bonding leave to employees covered under the CFRA.
 Due to the fact that these are separate entitlements, some employees in California may be eligible for a total of seven months of unpaid leave for pregnancy or childbirth.
 There are numerous regulations that apply to pregnancy leaves and parental bonding leaves mandated in federal and state law.

 The FMLA affords certain employees with job protection for a period of up to twelve weeks per year of unpaid leave.
 The purpose of FMLA is to help employees manage family responsibilities during times where work leave is necessary.
 According to the U.S Department of Labor, FMLA is required for all eligible employees in public agencies, private and public schools, as well as companies with fifty or more employees.
 An employer must provide up to twelve weeks of unpaid leave each year for any of the following reasons:

 - To provide care for a serious health condition of an immediate family member (i.e., child, spouse, or parent)

 - For the birth and/or care of an employee's newborn child